alexandershov/goslow/README.md

 Let's say you're developing an application against the Facebook graph API and you want to see what happens when the endpoint *graph.facebook.com/me* starts to respond in 10 seconds.

-Just configure your app to make the requests to *10.goslow.link* instead of *graph.facebook.com* and you're set:
+Just configure your app to make requests to *10.goslow.link* instead of *graph.facebook.com* and you're set:

 ```shell